exe1023/exe1023.github.io/_pages/about.md

 ## News:

+- 09/2020: I received the Best Master Thesis Award from The Association for Computational Linguistics and Chinese Language Processing (ACLCLP)!

 - 06/2020: I will join MLT program in Language Technologies Institute at Carnegie Mellon University!

 - 01/2020: I have successfully defensed my master thesis "Toward Accurate and Robust Question Answering Systems"!